rcconsulting/myFMApiLibrary-for-PHP/README.md

 Sharing knowledge takes part of our DNA, that's why we developed this library to make the FileMaker Data API easy-to-use with PHP.\
 Break the limits of your application!\
 ![Lesterius logo](http://i1.createsend1.com/ei/r/29/D33/DFF/183501/csfinal/Mailing_Lesterius-logo.png "Lesterius")
+Additions and modifications also contributed by Richard Carlton Consulting, Inc.

 ## Description
 This library is a PHP wrapper of the FileMaker Data API.<br/>